If you have questions about gifts to the Department of Kinesiology, contact:

 - Disseminate research-based information related to the role of physical activity and a healthy lifestyle throughout a woman's life.

 The MBC is funded entirely by your generous donations and looks forward to sustaining and growing its wellness promotion efforts in the Valley with your continued support.
-Please visit the Morrison-Bruce Center webpage for more information on all of our programs.
+Please visit the Morrison-Bruce Center website for more information on all of our programs.

 Contributions to this fund support of activities associated with Empowerment3.
 This program empowers individuals with disabilities by providing mentorship programming and instructional skills for underserved children.
 In its inaugural year (2012-13), seven service/outreach programs and two research projects were conducted by the Center.
 The Center now serves over 140 children, adolescents and adults with disabilities and utilizes over 200 student mentors from more than 15 academic programs across campus.
 Contributions to this Center will allow an increase in the number of individuals that can be served by all of its programs.
-Contributions

 Department of Kinesiology (14682)